filecoin-project/filecoin-plus-client-onboarding/README.md

 At a minimum, every Notary will require an [on-chain Filecoin address](https://docs.filecoin.io/get-started/lotus/send-and-receive-fil/) to which they can send the requested DataCap.
 A Client can initialize their address on-chain by sending a minimal amount of Filecoin to it, e.g. as a result of purchasing some FIL from an exchange.
 As a Client makes deals using DataCap, the balance of DataCap on that address will be depleted.
 If you run out or need more DataCap allocation, please make a new request using your same address (now that [FIP-0012 is live](https://fips.fission.app/fips/fip-0012/)).

 ### How to Spend DataCap
 Once you have an address with DataCap, you can make deals using DataCap as a part of the payment.
-Because miners receive a deal quality multiplier for taking FIL+ deals, many miners offer special pricing and services to attract Clients who use DataCap to make deals.
+Because SPs receive a deal quality multiplier for taking Fil+ deals, many SPs offer special pricing and services to attract Clients who use DataCap to make deals.

 By default, when you make a deal with an address that has DataCap allocated, you will spend DataCap when making the deal.